Liz Truss to relax immigration rules to ease Brexit workforce shortage

 Immigration rules are set to be relaxed as part of Liz Truss’s mission to ease labour shortages and boost business growth.

-The prime minister is expected to expand the Government’s shortage occupation list in order to help businesses fill vacancies by more easily recruiting overseas workers.
+The prime minister is expected to expand the government’s shortage occupation list in order to help businesses fill vacancies by more easily recruiting overseas workers.

 Ms Truss has faced industry demands for more migrant workers to be given visas to come to the UK, with labour shortages one of the main concerns voiced by employers across a range of sectors.